croquet/croquet-docs/croquet-react/README.md

 # Croquet-React Docs

-The docs are in the croquet-react repo now: https://github.com/croquet/croquet-react/
+The actual docs are in the croquet-react repo now: https://github.com/croquet/croquet-react/

-This repo expects `croquet-react` to be checked out next to `croquet-docs`.
+This repo has the doc generator and theme.
+It expects `croquet-react` to be checked out next to `croquet-docs`.

     ├── croquet-react